Cannabis Seeds in the Mid-Atlantic United States

 The Mid-Atlantic is the area of the United States found between the Northeast and the Southeast.
 Opinions regarding which states belong in the mix vary.
 According to the US Census Bureau, the Mid-Atlantic region includes only Pennsylvania, New Jersey, and New York but by most standards, Delaware, Maryland, Virginia, West Virginia, and Washington D.C. are also included.
 Laws regarding cannabis possession and cultivation vary substantially across the Mid-Atlantic states, but Washington D.C. is the only area that has legalized recreational marijuana.

 Medical marijuana was legalized in 2016, but recreational use remains illegal according to state law.
-There are, however, several cities including Philadelphia, Pittsburgh, Harrisburg, Allentown, and others that have voted to decriminalize possession of small amounts of marijuana.
+There are, however, several cities including Philadelphia, Pittsburgh, Harrisburg, Allentown, and others that have voted to decriminalize possession of small amounts of marijuana in Pennsylvania.

 Even for medical card holders, growing any amount of cannabis is also illegal.
 In fact, it is a felony.
 Possessing marijuana seeds that have not been germinated remains legal, though, as they are considered an adult novelty product rather than an agricultural product.